Contact Purely Pets for a quote today.

 How to help your dog during a reverse sneezing episode

 If your dog is experiencing a reverse sneezing episode, there are a few things you can do to help them.
+Pet parents should stay calm and supportive, as your reaction can help reassure your dog during these episodes.
 First, try to remain calm.

 Reverse sneezing episodes usually resolve on their own after a few minutes.
 You can also try to soothe your dog by speaking to them in a calm, reassuring voice.
 You can also try massaging their throat or giving them a treat to help distract them.